 Our expert staff includes board-certified vascular medicine and surgery specialists, as well as registered vascular technologists (RVT).
 Our lab is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL).

-A board-certified vascular specialist will evaluate you during your first appointment at Cleveland Clinic Vein & Vascular Center.
+A board-certified vascular specialist will evaluate you during your first appointment at Cleveland Clinic's Vein Centers.
 He or she will spend time examining your problem areas, discussing your symptoms and recommending nonsurgical and surgical options that will meet your specific needs.

 The goal of any vein treatment procedure is to reduce the symptoms and pain, prevent future thromboembolic (blood clotting) complications, and improve your overall appearance.
 We work to solve the problem correctly the first time and avoid any recurrence.